Gestalt Principles of Perception

-In general, the website tries to follow this principle from page to page promoting a continuous line of being creative, genuine, authentic, professional, trustworthy and likable.
+In general, the website tries to follow this principle from page to page promoting a continuous line of being creative, genuine, authentic, professional, trustworthy, and likable.

 The users want a flawless look at what you want to sell and why that is the best option for them.
 The principle of similarity states that human minds perceive objects which are similar in their physical appearance to be related.
-The buttons are made the same size but with different colours to inform the users that they can lead them to different pages depending on what they are trying to find.
-The principle of simplicity was used when writing the names of the pages concisely and clearly to simplify the effort needed from the user to identify the recognition of each page’s objective.
+The buttons are made the same size but with distinct colours to inform the users that they can lead them to different pages depending on what they are trying to find.
+The principle of simplicity was used when printing the names of the pages concisely and clearly to simplify the effort needed from the user to identify the recognition of each page’s objective.

 Summing It Up

-It is impressive how come billions of human beings around the world coming from different cultures, countries, identities and inclinations tend to display similar psychological tendencies are likely to show substantially identical trends when it comes to visual perceptions.
+It is impressive how come billions of human beings around the world coming from different cultures, countries, identities, and inclinations tend to display similar psychological tendencies are likely to show substantially identical trends when it comes to visual perceptions.

 In the seven articles of this series, I tried to cover the Gestalt Theory Principles concerning graphic and web design.
-I also tried to include examples from real-life websites to see the finer picture as the principles tend to work together and in many ways, become dependable of other principles to produce the best effects.
+I also tried to include examples from real-life websites to see the finer picture as the principles tend to work together and, in many ways, become dependable on other principles to produce the best effects.
 They have a significant role in helping us visualise and use spaces in web design to create engaging pieces.

 Gestalt Theory’s Principles are a valuable tool to develop eyes for what works visually and what detracts from the message we are communicating.
-And it follows the main traditional ways we have been taught such as alignment, hierarchy, contrast, repetition, balance, colour palette, legibility and positive and negative spaces.
+And it follows the main traditional ways we have been taught such as alignment, hierarchy, contrast, repetition, balance, colour palette, legibility, and positive and negative spaces.
 But it adds a scientific background over what the brain rejects and the perspective the brain uses in its decisions.
 The Gestalt Theory will effortlessly grow into an active contributor to the web and graphic design area.
 A renewed awareness of the Gestalt Theory will help us, designers, produce the best web and app pages that will attract users and make them see just what we want them to see.

 OBS: The figures used in the post have been updated, but the principles are absolutely followed in our designs.
 Our goal is to communicate with our customers.

-Please leave your comments, suggestions and feedback.
+Please leave your comments, suggestions, and feedback.
 Thank You!